The Impact of High Cholesterol on Wound Healing

 Preventing Reoccurring Wounds

 Tips For Preventing Reoccurring Wounds Once you receive the proper wound care to heal your chronic wound, it’s important to keep your wound closed and be proactive in preventing reoccurring wounds.
 Here are some tips to help stop a wound from coming back.
-Pressure and Friction Friction happens when you rub your skin on the…
+Follow-Up Care To ensure ongoing care and support, it is critical to…

 Learn More